 The different types of UV rays: A, B, C

-The sun: main source of UV
+The sun: the main source of UV rays

 UV rays are also responsible for some eye damage.
 Therefore, it is essential to protect not only the skin, but also the eyes.